ProfJski/ArtColors/README.md

 return out;
 }
 ```
 ArtColors provides all three mixes (Quad Additive, Linear Additive, and Subtractive) for any two input colors, blended in 10% intervals.
-The third color bar is the subtractive mixing in the examples below:
+The top color bar is Quad Additive, the middle is Linear Additive, and the bottom is Subtractive Mixing in the examples below:

-Red and Blue make a dark, rich purple.
+Red and Blue make a dark, rich Purple.
 ![Color Mixing Example 1](images/SubtractiveExample1.png)

-Relatively opposed colors in this triadic mint-magenta-gold palette blend darker:
+The relatively opposed colors in this triadic palette of Mint-Magenta-Gold blend darker:
 ![Color Mixing Example 2](images/SubtractiveExample2.png)

 Blending three primaries should result in brown -- and it does!
 (Red+Yellow gives the Orange on the right, Blue is on the left.)
 ![Color Mixing Example 3](images/SubtractiveExample3.png)